 Elementary School

-The Good Behavior Game
+- The Good Behavior Game

-• The Good Behavior Game is a classroom behavior management game that provides a strategy to help elementary teachers reduce aggressive, disruptive behavior and other behavioral problems in children while creating a positive and effective learning environment.
+- The Good Behavior Game is a classroom behavior management game that provides a strategy to help elementary teachers reduce aggressive, disruptive behavior, and other behavioral problems in children while creating a positive and effective learning environment.

-Gizmo 4 Mental Health
+- Gizmo 4 Mental Health

-• Gizmo’s Pawesome Guide to Mental Health Guide takes an upstream approach to support the mental health and wellness of youth.
+Gizmo’s Pawesome Guide to Mental Health Guide takes an upstream approach to support the mental health and wellness of youth.
 It is data-driven and evidence-informed.
 The Guide seeks to introduce mental health and wellness, and how to care for one’s mental health in a non-threatening way that encourages the self-identification of warning signs and when to apply the use of internal and external healthy coping strategies to help reduce risk.
 It introduces the characteristics of trusted adults, who may be one, how to practice talking with a trusted adult, and promotes proactive communication.
-It gives youth the opportunity to create a personal mental health plan (of action) that they can use daily and in a time of need that can help them avert a crisis.
+It allows youth to create a personal mental health plan (of action) that they can use daily and in a time of need that can help them avert a crisis.

 Middle and High School